-OCR will promptly provide written notice to the recipient of any deficiencies with respect to implementation of terms of the agreement, and will request appropriate action to address such deficiencies.
-When OCR has determined that a recipient has failed to comply with the agreement or any of the terms thereof for reasons that do not justify modification of the agreement pursuant to CPM subsection 503(a), OCR will take prompt action pursuant to CPM Section 305 and CPM Article VI to enforce the agreement.
+OCR will promptly provide written notice to the recipient of any deficiencies with respect to implementation of the terms and obligations of the agreement, and will request appropriate action to address such deficiencies.
+When OCR has determined that a recipient has failed to comply with the agreement or any of the terms and obligations thereof for reasons that do not justify modification of the agreement pursuant to CPM subsection 503(a), OCR will take prompt action pursuant to CPM Section 305 and CPM Article VI to enforce the agreement.